rmt21/Waveshare-Epaper-AndroidThings-Library/README.md

 # iot-waveshare-epd

-Conversion of python waveshare library for their epaper display into java, specifically for androidthings.
+Conversion of python waveshare library for their e-paper display into java, specifically for androidthings.
 This library will allow you to write your android layout directly to the e-paper display.

 http://www.waveshare.com/wiki/2.9inch_e-Paper_Module